Matters of the Heart

 I believe we become based on how we are treated by others.
 The quality and consistency of love, care, protection, play, nurturance and guidance we receive early in life shapes us, creating the blueprint for our relationship to ourselves and others, our course of love and identity.
 We bond to other people for our well-being and sense of security in the world.
 Our being depends on it.
 So much so, that we innately are willing to bargain and forfeit parts of our true Selves to get and keep attachment.
 We may even bond with people who are unsafe or cause repeated harm.

 Love isn’t a privilege, it is a vital necessity.
-Herein lies the heart of Complex Trauma.
+Herein lies the heart of matters.

 I believe humans have a core being, or Soul, that often has had to go into hiding for safe-keep.
 When we sense that we will not be accepted, liked, safe or wanted based on our true feelings, preferences, needs, differences, qualities, opinions-we exchange our authenticity for pseudo-belonging.
 If we are repeatedly harmed, or deprived of acknowledgement and care- we dissociate from life itself, pseudo-living.
 Humans are deeply resourceful and find ways to cope with the unyielding need for love and the unbearable suffering of its absence, soulache.